 |---|---|

-gemini | Launch the interactive TUI agent (default) |
+gemini | Launch the interactive TUI agent (default). |

-gemini [query] | Open the TUI seeded with an initial prompt |
+gemini [query] | Open the TUI seeded with an initial prompt. |

-gemini -p "..." | Headless one-shot mode, prints to stdout |
+gemini -p "..." | Headless one-shot mode, prints to stdout. |

-gemini mcp | Manage MCP servers (add, remove, list, enable, disable) |
+gemini mcp | Manage MCP servers (add, remove, list, enable, disable). |

-gemini extensions | Install, list, link, validate Gemini CLI extensions |
+gemini extensions | Install, list, link, validate, update, enable, disable extensions. |

-gemini skills | Manage agent skills (install, link, list, enable, disable) |
+gemini skills | Manage agent skills (install, link, list, enable, disable, –all variants). |

-gemini hooks | Manage hooks (currently only the migrate-from-Claude subcommand) |
+gemini hooks | Migrate hooks from Claude Code (currently the only subcommand). |

-gemini gemma | Local Gemma model routing (setup, start, stop, status, logs) |
+gemini gemma | Local Gemma model routing (setup, start, stop, status, logs). |

 Authentication and config